Zeng95/vue-chat-room/README.md

 - The Realtime database is a cloud-hosted, NoSQL database that stores and synchronizes data between all your live users in realtime.
 - The data is stored as JSON in Firebase real-time database and automatically synchronizes in realtime.
 - In Firebase don't use arrays.
-- Values in Firebase can be objects, string, numbers or whatever but not false, null, undefined
+- Values in Firebase can be objects, string, numbers or whatever but not false, null, undefined.
+- Update in real time.